damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/2. Specification/README.md

   - *A stakeholder can indirectly be affected by the product (e.g. considering the local biodiversity when designing an airport).*

   ```
+  What does contain the minimum documentation of the stakeholders?

   Example of the ADD-ONS project of XYZ cargo

   - Specify the name of potential stakeholdrs